-When J.R.R Tolkien first set foot in Ribble Valley in the 1940's he uncovered a landscape of wide, rippling rivers, deep wooded conifer groves and misty green Lancashire countryside and he never looked back.
+When J.R.R Tolkien first set foot in Ribble Valley in the 1940's he uncovered a landscape of wide, rippling rivers, deep wooded conifer groves and misty green Lancashire countryside.

 Ribble Valley became his inspiration for 'Middle Earth', for the places he visited and their names often found their way into the famous Lord of the Rings trilogy.

-Time appears to have bypassed this historic area, leaving it immersed in rich heritage, including the stunning Clitheroe Castle, the Roman sites at Ribchester and the famous Abbeys at Whalley and Sawley.
+As time seems to have bypassed this historic area, it holds a wonderfully rich heritage, including the stunning and award winning Clitheroe Castle, the Roman sites at Ribchester and the famous Abbeys at Whalley and Sawley.

 The two historic market towns of Clitheroe and Longridge are surrounded by 44 villages, the largest being Whalley, each set in serene and unspoilt countryside.
 It is this timeless beauty, along with the warm hospitality, which attracts visitors to return time and time again.